 A resident in the area has told Artlyst that Littoral the registered charity that runs the trust has been mismanaged for many years.
 This is an opinion that Littoral strongly denies.

 Another local has stated that the ideal scenario would be for the barn to be managed and curated by the Armitt Museum in Ambleside, which has researched, collected and promoted Schwitters since the 1960s, and now has the largest collection of his pieces on permanent public display in the UK.
 They would be in close consultation with the Hatton Gallery, Abbot Hall in Kendal and the Kurt Schwitters Society.
 The buildings and grounds should be fully and sympathetically restored, to become a low key cultural centre that reveals the full history of the site, from its origins as farmland to its use as a gunpowder factory, to Harry Pierce’s (the owner who invited Schwitters to stay there in the first place) vision to make it a Kew of the north, and to include Schwitters time working on the Merz wall.

-The Trust recently applied for the fourth time for some Arts Lottery funding to support the project and fund the 70th anniversary exhibitions, schools and public events programme, but given the negative feedback they’ve been getting from the Arts Council they felt that they should prepare for the worst-case scenario, and look seriously at selling the Merz Barn on the open market.
+The Littoral Trust recently applied for Arts Council funding to support the project and raise money for the 70th anniversary exhibitions, schools and public events programme, but have felt that they should prepare for the worst-case scenario, and look seriously into selling the Merz Barn.